 (9) Project evaluation: Evaluation here is defined as the systematic collection and documentation of information about your project's outcomes in order to improve the project's effectiveness, guide judgments about its impact, and/or inform decisions about future programming or funding.
-Up to 10% of the budget can be spent on the evaluation component of your proposal.
-For detailed information on how to create an evaluation plan, please use the CA B-WET website at http://sanctuaries.noaa.gov/news/bwet/welcome.html.
-In addition, grantees will be required to participate in a programmatic B-WET evaluation as a condition of funding.
+Although a range of budgets for project evaluations will be accepted, it is not unreasonable for 10% of the budget to be allotted to a comprehensive evaluation of the project.
+For detailed information on how to create an evaluation plan, please use the California B-WET website at http://sanctuaries.noaa.gov/news/bwet/welcome.html.
+In addition, grantees will be required to participate in a national level B-WET evaluation as a condition of funding.